rubo77/meshviewer-compilation/README.md

 # Installing dependencies

+	sudo apt-get install nodejs
+    sudo npm install bower
+    sudo npm install grunt-cli
+    sudo npm install sass
-    npm install
+    sudo npm install
     bower install

 # Building

-You may want to tweak `lib/config.js` to point to your data fils.
+You may want to tweak `lib/config.js` to point to your data files.
 If it's served from a different domain, remember to [enable CORS] on your webserver.
 Enabling GZip will reduce bandwidth consumption.